7 Things To Know Before Going To The Dominican Republic

 You’ll find ATMs in urban areas, but it’s a good idea to withdraw or exchange money at the airport for convenience.

-Alternatively, you can do a currency exchange before your trip at your local bank.
+Alternatively, you can do a currency exchange at your local bank before your trip.

 We are in Canada, so we just bring US cash with us for tips and usually pay for trips and airport purchases with credit cards.